Making Herstory works to end the abuse, enslavement and trafficking of women and girls both in the UK and,

-We seek to fulfil our mission by:
+We achieve our aims by:

 3. Providing 1-to-1 intermediary / referral support and aid to women and girls in need.